Montenegrin First League of Women's Handball: Montenegrin women's handball clubs in European competitions

 Montenegrin women's handball clubs are participating in the EHF competitions since the season 1984/85.

 Honours

-Montenegrin side ŽRK Budućnost Podgorica was extremely successful in the European Cups and today is among the best and most-trophied European and global women's handball teams.
+Montenegrin side ŽRK Budućnost Podgorica was successful in the European Cups and today is among the best and most-trophied European and global women's handball teams.
 They are most successful Montenegrin sports team in European Cups, too. ŽRK Budućnost won six European titles, and among them are: